nditech/demgames/README.md

 #### `npm ____` does not work

 Remember to run `npm install` before running any part of the application.
 Commands such as `npm run build` will fail if this has not been run first.

+#### Removing partially installed node modules

+If npm install fails, after fixing the issue, you may have to remove the directory node_modules.
+Run `rm -rf node_modules`, and then run `npm install again`.

 #### Port 9000 in use